ElementsProject/lightning/doc/lightning-offer.7.md

 The *vendor* is another (optional) field exposed in the offer, and reflects who is issuing this offer (i.e. you) if appropriate.

-The *send_invoice* boolean (default false unless *single_use*) creates an offer to send money: the user of the offer will send an invoice, rather than an invoice_request.
-This is encoded in the offer.
-Note that *recurrence* and ISO 4217 currencies are not currently well-supported for this case!

 The *label* field is an internal-use name for the offer, which can be any UTF-8 string.